 In Matt.
 5:17-18 Jesus says he came not to abolish but to fulfill the law, which would not pass away.

-GENESIS AND THE OLD TESTAMENT WORLD
+THE OLD TESTAMENT WORLD

 Old Testament Geography